 The BASC Game and Deer Team provide expert and practical advice to help you develop your shoot and your shooting.
-Join us now.

-Telephone: 01244 573019 email
+contact us on: 01244 573019 email

-To many, the gamekeeper is an anachronism from the Victorian era: an indiscriminate destroyer of wildlife, providing sport for a privileged few.
-In the case of the modern gamekeeper, nothing could be further from the truth.
 Today, there are some 5,000 full-time gamekeepers employed in the UK.
 In addition, there are many who spend their leisure time and money, rearing game and maintaining habitats on their own small shoots.